HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/adsyslog.md

     This file is created only if you enable trace.
 It contains all the content of the `messages.log` file and any enabled trace content.
 This file does not contain messages that are written directly by the JVM process.

-**Locating the log files:** Log files for HCL WebEngine, including SystemOut.log and trace.log are in the following directory: /opt/openliberty/wlp/usr/servers/defaultServer/logs
+You can find the log files for HCL WebEngine, including `SystemOut.log` and `trace.log`, in the following directory: `/opt/openliberty/wlp/usr/servers/defaultServer/logs`.

 ## Trace logging